ecrc/ExaGeoStatCPP/USER_MANUAL.md

 ### Provide Arguments

 To use any operations, you must initially supply the necessary arguments to the operation via the Configurations module.
+This program is configured by default through a json file of default values.
+You can either change the configuration arguments in the json file or provide them through command line.
 There are two methods available for setting your arguments:

-1. Provide your arguments with the command line.
+1. Provide your arguments with the command line, this overwrites the json configuration.
 ```c++
     // Create a new configuration object.
     Configurations configurations;